 “Oh,” we realize.
 “Red rum.”

-I discover the paranormal section of my local library and spend hours crouched on the rickety catwalk on which it is located, pouring through volume after volume of every true (or “true”) tale I can find.
+I discover the paranormal section of my local library and spend hours crouched on the rickety catwalk on which it is located, poring through volume after volume of every true (or “true”) tale I can find.

 I catch up on all the classic horror films I have hitherto missed, watching with a critical eye and absorbing all the history and rules of the genre.
 (The rules, of course, are meant to be broken.
 I learn this watching the new releases I now seek out.)